freewind-demos/typescript-puppeteer-goto-same-route-demo/README.md

 1. click a link on page
 2. browser redirects to a new page
-3. we do some checking, e.g. url is correct
+3. we do some checking, e.g. new url is correct

-It's natural to write such incorrect code with puppeteer:
+It's natural to write such code with puppeteer:

 ```
 await page.click('.someLinkToNewPage');